About Stanley Films

 Make mine a….

-If it's tea, it's builder's.
-Coffee, a flat white.
-And if you insist, for something a little stronger, a Jameson's will do nicely, ta.
+If it's tea, it's Yorkshire.
+Coffee, espresso - best make it a double.
+And if you insist, for something a little stronger a Jameson's will do nicely.